 How to Make Batter for Frying

-• Attach the butterfly, place the flour, beer, and aromas in the bowl, close with the measuring cup and start: 30 sec./speed 4.5
+• Mount the butterfly, put the flour, beer, and aromas into the jug, close with the measuring cup and start: 30 sec./speed 4.5

 Bimby